CMSgov/bcda-static-site/_pages/access-claims-data.md

 # {{ page.page_title }}

-Learn how to access claims data for both the sandbox and production environments or request Beneficiary Claims Data API (BCDA) endpoints.
+Learn how to access claims data for both the sandbox and production environments and use Beneficiary Claims Data API (BCDA) endpoints.

-The sandbox and production environments follow the same instructions for access.
-Both environments share the same workflow, endpoints, parameters, and resource types.
+The sandbox and production environments follow similar instructions.
+They share the same workflow, endpoints, parameters, and resource types.

 <table class="usa-table usa-table--borderless margin-bottom-6">
   <caption class="usa-sr-only">Sandbox and Production environments comparison</caption>